 We’re happy to answer all your questions and discuss any concerns you might have.
 WealthFace always has the client’s needs and best interests in mind and will always be able to put together

 Due to Islamic guidelines on investing, we do not use ETFs that include bonds or stocks that do not comply with Islamic law in our Halal Investing Portfolio.
 Instead, we use individual stocks for the majority of our quality portfolio compositions that are in accordance with those key principles.

-It’s worth noting that the process used to piece together our Mahfaza portfolio is actually somewhat similar to what you’d expect from an ETF, as both track a market index in its entirety instead of attempting to pick stocks and lead the market.
+It’s worth noting that the process used to piece together our Mahfaza portfolio is somewhat similar to what you’d expect from an ETF, as both tracks a market index in its entirety instead of attempting to pick stocks and lead the market.

 Does your Halal Portfolio include bonds?

 Because Islamic law prohibits interest, you will not find bonds in the WealthFace Halal portfolios.
-We have been meticulous in providing a fully observant portfolio for our clientele, and as a result, our Halal portfolios are made up entirely of equity (stocks) or a combination of stocks and sukuks.
+We have been meticulous in providing a fully observant portfolio for our clientele.
+As a result, our Halal portfolios are made up entirely of equity (stocks) or a combination of stocks and sukuks.

 Does the Halal Mahfaza portfolio involve active or passive investing?